 The last thing I’ll mention in terms of early planning is that you should discuss with your travel buddies what your priorities are for your road trip.
 Do you have visions of long days sunbathing on the beach, hiking the hinterland, getting up at sunrise to take photos, reading a pile of books, or staying up late and partying in every town?
 However you plan to spend your time, make sure you’re all on the same page.

 Your starting point will depend on a number of things.
 Will you already be in Australia, or are you flying in?
 Starting in one of the cities at either end – Melbourne or Cairns – will have a few advantages.
 You’ll have more choice of flights, and they’ll be cheaper.

 You’ll also find it easier to pick up a vehicle from one of these cities if you don’t have one already.
 There are a lot of rental companies to choose from.
 These are also great places to pick up a bargain on a second-hand vehicle from somebody who’s just finishing up their own East Coast Australia Road Trip.
 You’ll often get a bunch of extra gear thrown in with the sale if you’re lucky.

 Bear in mind that you can start your road trip wherever you want.
 Don’t feel like you need to do it all in one go either.
-We were based on the Sunshine Coast in Queensland, so broke it up into two chunks.
-We went north for an incredible Queensland road trip, then returned and headed south a couple months later to explore New South Wales, Victoria, and Tasmania.
+I was based on the Sunshine Coast in Queensland, so broke it up into two chunks.
+I went north for an incredible Queensland road trip, then returned and headed south a couple months later to explore New South Wales, Victoria, and Tasmania.

 Where you choose to start and finish your East Coast Australia Road Trip is really up to you.
 There’s no right or wrong way to do it.
 You may also decide that you don’t have the time to drive the whole coast, so you might only drive Sydney to Cairns or Melbourne to Brisbane.